jpsca/jx/docs/content/from-jinjax.md

 ```

 - Clear dependencies listed at the top
-- Your IDE can navigate to any component definition
 - Clean component names without repetitive namespacing
-- Refactoring is IDE-assisted
 - Import errors fail fast at load time

 **Even better with relative imports:**